adiezsanchez/intestinal_organoid_yolov8/README.md

 1. This tool uses the previously mentioned naming convention to extract the well_id from each image ("A01"), scan through all z-planes ("z00") and perform a minimum intensity projection.

-2. Based on said projections a previously trained [YOLOv8 model](https://github.com/adiezsanchez/bf_intorg_YOLOv8_dev) predicts instances of 3 classes intestinal organoids: differentiated organoids, spheroids and dead/overgrown organoids.
+2. Based on said projections a previously trained [YOLOv8 model](https://github.com/adiezsanchez/bf_intorg_YOLOv8_dev) predicts instances of 3 classes of intestinal organoids: differentiated organoids, spheroids and dead/overgrown organoids.

-3. It extracts counts of each object on a per class basis and morphology measurements such as area, perimeter, circularity.
+3. It extracts counts of each object on a per class basis and morphology measurements such as area, perimeter, circularity and solidity.

 4. Finally it generates two plate views of the entire multiwell plate at high resolution for data exploration (minimum intensity projection and segmentation).
 Filenames **must contain the well_id identifier** in order for the scripts to work and plot the plate views.